Best 4x4 electric cars to buy in 2025

 It's not a real mud-plugging 4x4, but the four-wheel drive version of Nissan's Ariya has a raised body for ground clearance and surprising ability on slippery surfaces, thanks to the e-4ORCE tech.
 The system constantly monitors the traction available at all four wheels and can send power to where it will be most useful.
 As this works up to 10,000 times faster than a conventional 4x4 system with old-fashioned cogs and shafts, it can even help at speed - such as if you hit a patch of water and start aquaplaning.

 As another added benefit you get more power than the 2WD versions, with 302bhp from two motors.
 That means a 0-62mph time of just 5.7 seconds, which will be plenty fast enough for most drivers.
-There are other benefits to Ariya ownership, too, including a beautifully crafted interior that brings a surprising level of luxury.
+There are other benefits to Ariya ownership, too, including a lovely interior that brings a surprising level of luxury.

 8. Volvo EX30 Twin Motor Performance